sulthn/wdc65c02/README.md

 void NMI();
 ```

-triggers a Non-Mascherable Interrupt request, as done by the external pin of the real chip
+triggers a Non-Maskable Interrupt request, as done by the external pin of the real chip

 ```
 void IRQ();